 - First, cook the peeled and diced potatoes.
 Drain and smash with a fork.

 - Second, while potatoes cook, sauté diced onions until soft.
-Add the kidney beans (or beans of your choice) and garlic and sauté for a few minutes longer.
+Add the kidney beans and garlic and sauté for a few minutes longer.

 - Next, mix potatoes with the bean mixture, add parsley and dill.
 Done.